ridmeh/VehcileDetection/README.md

 cell_per_block = 2

 ![picture](hog_vis.png)

 I experimented to check find the best ones that can identify cars. orient = 1 pix_per_cell = 5 cell_per_block = 3

 ![picture](orient1.png)

 After trying various options, I prefered to use RGB and (orient = 9, pix_per_cell = 8, cell_per_block = 2) for my first run.

 ## 4 Classifier :

 We will be using linear SVM
 I trained the linear SVM with total of 4932 features - Spatial, Hist and HOG combined.
 Data set was randomized and split with 80/20 rule for training and testing.
 It achieved 98% accuracy.

+Note: 4932 features did give lot of false positives , I later moved up to use 'ALL' HOG features.
+That bumped the # of features to 8460.
+Especially, cars in test4 image were not getting recogonized.
+After adding 'ALL' features, I could see cars getting recogonized.

 *5 Pipeline : Given a image, generate heat map that can be used to create bounding rectangle Created a pipeline for